Polarity and anti-distortive polarons in WO3 through epitaxial shear strain: Results Discussion

-Finally, we find that every second atomic column of oxygen in the \vao sublayers in the interior of the domains is broadened in the horizontal direction (\ie they exhibit an alternating broad/narrow pattern of ellipticity), represented by broadened ellipses in figure \ref{fig:stem}(c) (right panel).
-The magnitude of the ellipticity of each oxygen column in the \vao sublayer was measured by real-space image analysis.
-The ellipticities of each vertical line in the image were integrated, yielding the profile shown in figure \ref{fig:stem}(f).
-This alternating pattern of ellipticity is consistent with a triclinic P1 phase but inconsistent with the expected octahedral tilting patterns of either the monoclinic (space group \emph{P2\textsubscript{1}/c}) and bulk triclinic (space group \emph{P\textoverline{1}}\,) phases (see supplementary figure S\ref{fig:suppl:bulkstructure})\autocite{glazer1972, woodward1997a}.
+Furthermore, in the interior of the domains, we find that every second atomic column of oxygen in the \vao sublayers is broadened in the horizontal direction.
+That is, they exhibit an alternating broad/narrow pattern of ellipticity represented by broadened ellipses in Fig.\ \ref{fig:stem}b (right panel).
+The magnitude of the ellipticity of each oxygen column in the \vao sublayer is measured by real-space image analysis and integrated over each vertical line to yield the bottom profile shown in Fig.\ \ref{fig:stem}f.
+This alternating pattern of ellipticity---a direct consequence of the oxygen octahedral tilt pattern---is consistent with a triclinic \emph{P1} phase but inconsistent with the expected octahedral tilting patterns of both the monoclinic (\emph{P2\textsubscript{1}/n}) and bulk triclinic (\emph{P\textoverline{1}}) phases (see Fig.\ \ref{fig:suppl:bulkstructure})\autocite{glazer1972, woodward1997a}.
+Moreover, as discernible in Fig.\ \ref{fig:stem}f, in the vicinity of the domain wall (gray band), this ellipticity alternation is markedly suppressed, along with the reduction of the zigzag motion of the W atomic columns.
+Fig.\ \ref{fig:stem}(c) shows an iDPC-STEM image along the [1\textoverline{1}0] zone axis (\ie orthogonal to the STEM image in (a)) and corresponding oxygen column ellipticities.
+In this zone, no comparable modulation of the ellipticities is present, demonstrating a clear structural anisotropy.
+Our STEM data, thus, show an anisotropic polar structure with distinct higher-symmetry domain walls characterized by strongly reduced structural distortions.